burhanos2/wifi-adapter-reset-script/README.md

 3. click on 'Properties'
 4. click on 'Advanced'
 5. check 'Run as administrator'
-6. press ok twice to close the windows
+6. press 'ok' twice to close the windows

 you can also make the shortcut execute on a key combination:
 1. right click the shortcut you made
 2. click on 'Properties'
 3. look at 'shortcut key' and edit that to what you want it to be
+4. press 'ok' to close the window
-4. using it: the shortcut works when you are inside an application, it does not seem to work when you're on your desktop
+5. using it: the shortcut works when you are inside an application, it does not seem to work when you're on your desktop